bstow/origin-router.js/README.md

-// route some URL paths that match the added routes with parameters ... router.route('/dog/brown'); // outputs 'I have a brown dog' router.route('cat/white'); // outputs 'I have a white cat' router.route('/fish/homework'); // outputs 'My fish at my homework' router.route('/dog/homework');  // outputs 'I have a homework dog'
+// route some URL paths that match the added routes with parameters ... router.route('/dog/brown'); // outputs 'I have a brown dog' router.route('cat/white'); // outputs 'I have a white cat' router.route('/fish/homework'); // outputs 'My fish ate my homework' router.route('/dog/homework');  // outputs 'I have a homework dog'
                                 // this is routed by the 'dog color' route and not
                                 // the 'homework' route because the 'dog color'